koushi/NyshakVault/World/People/PCs/Ny'shak.md

 hundreds of years pass ( go magic doping ) as The Echoes begin

-Ny'shak sent to kill Kai'sa but doesn't go through with it.
+Ny'shak sent to [[Betrayal|kill Kai'sa]] but doesn't go through with it.
 Goes on the run with Kai'sa for years gathering allies to stop the Order.
 Reconnects with the Eyes.
 Base of operations moves to Opus one of the floating cities of Netheril.
 It becomes clear that the order has been compromised but to what extent is unknown.
 A civil war breaks out within the Order as both sides try to gather allies.
 The truth of Ny'shak's origin and the Brands is revealed to the Eyes by Oloma.